We all know that familiar scenario.

 But that’s the thing.
 You’re not 10 years old anymore.

-And dagnabbit, you do not have the time or energy to let a man who at least might be a pleasant new friend, get away due to your fluttery behavior.
+And dagnabbit, you do not have the time or energy to let a prospective partner who at least might be a pleasant new friend, get away due to your fluttery behavior.

-You might have already noticed that I just might be in this predicament myself.
+You might have already noticed that I just might have been in this predicament myself before.

-Having always been shy in the first place, one thing that I have failed at was opening my mouth and taking chances that I absolutely should have taken when they arose.
-I can (unfortunately) count the number of times I have let a (potentially) good catch slip through my fingers, and let’s face it — it is not a fun feeling.
+Being shy by nature, I have often failed at opening my mouth and taking chances that I absolutely should have taken when they arose.
+I can (unfortunately) count the number of times I have let a potentially good catch slip through my fingers, and let’s face it — it is not a fun feeling.
 If you’re like me, the regret can linger in the back of your mind for years.

-5 Ways to Stay Sane During a Crush
+5 Ways to Stay Un-stupid During a Crush

 1. Always look good — for yourself.